-Stop stressing about gifts during the holidays or other special occasions.
+Stop stressing about gifts for birthdays or other special occasions.
 Give the thing everyone is sure to love — cash!

 1. All Boxed Up

 Mimic the look of a traditional gift by putting some cash in a box, wrapping it and topping it off with a bow.
 A small box, like the kind jewelry comes in, works perfectly.
 But if you’re a jokester, put the cash in a small box and put that box in a medium-sized box and put that box in a larger box.
 All the unboxing will be like opening up nesting dolls — but with a monetary reward at the end.

 2. Money Origami

 Turn dollar bills into hearts, butterflies or cranes with some crafty folding skills.
 With origami, you can turn paper currency into so many different objects or designs.
 The Spruce Crafts shares nine origami projects for you to transform dollars into creative money gift ideas.
 You can use bills of any denomination.

 3. Money Photo Book